What is multiple myeloma?

-Multiple myeloma is a cancer that forms in plasma cells.
+Multiple myeloma is a cancer that forms from plasma cells.
 Plasma cells are white blood cells found in bone marrow.
 These cells are a key part of the immune system.
 They make antibodies that fight infection.

-Effects on body
+Effects of multiple myeloma on the body

 The growth of myeloma cells interferes with the production of normal plasma cells.
 This can cause several health complications.
 The organs most affected are the bones, blood, and kidneys.